 The setting of Trespassen house was suitably creepy.
 And even Hal’s work on the pier is a little eerie!
 Ruth Ware provides us with such vivid and spooky descriptions of the old manor.
 The way the house makes each of the characters feel adds to the atmosphere of the story.
 Trespassen was suitably dark and unwelcoming.
 I definitely get the comparisons to Agatha Christie and Rebecca.

 The Death of Mrs. Westaway is simple yet kept me so engrossed I wasn’t distracted trying to work out how the story was going to end.
 If you’re looking for an easy gothic mystery then this is one for you.
 The Death of Mrs. Westaway is a slow and steady build to an action-packed ending with a great twist.
 The novel is chilling without being too violent.
-Highly recommend.
-And maybe better to be saved for an afternoon/evening in by the fire in the middle of a storm…
+Highly recommend!
+Maybe best to be saved for an evening in by the fire in the middle of a storm…

 On a day that begins like any other, Hal receives a mysterious letter bequeathing her a substantial inheritance.
 She realizes very quickly that the letter was sent to the wrong person—but also that the cold-reading skills she’s honed as a tarot card reader might help her claim the money.
 Soon, Hal finds herself at the funeral of the deceased…where it dawns on her that there is something very, very wrong about this strange situation and the inheritance at the centre of it.